Fonysony/dev-home/typora/js/JS Basics 2.md

 let is block scoped

-A block is a chink of code bounded by {}.
+A block is a chunk of code bounded by {}.
 Anything within curly braces is a block.

 Variables declared in a block with let is only available within that block.